apache/druid/docs/content/configuration/auth.md

 ## Internal System User

 Internal requests between Druid nodes (non-user initiated communications) need to have authentication credentials attached.

-These requests should be run as an "internal system user".
+These requests should be run as an "internal system user", an identity that represents the Druid cluster itself, with full access permissions.

-We recommend that extension implementers follow the guidelines below regarding the "internal system user", for maximum compatibility between different Authenticator and Authorizer implementations.
+The details of how the internal system user is defined is left to Authorizer and Authenticator implementations.

 ### Authorizer Internal System User Handling

-Authorizers implementations must recognize and authorize an identity for the "internal system user", with unrestricted permissions.
+Authorizers implementations must recognize and authorize an identity for the "internal system user", with full access permissions.

-We recommend that this "internal system user" be represented by the identity string "__DRUID_INTERNAL_SYSTEM".
-This is a guideline only and not enforced; if an Authorizer needs to use a different identity string format, it is free to do so.

-Allowing the user to redefine what identity string represents the internal system user is also recommended.

 ### Authenticator Internal System User Handling